BytePixelMelody/FashionStoreApp/README.md

 - [x] Design from Figma, adapted for rounded screens
 - [x] Self-designed JSON-structured database
 - [x] Mock Web-server based on GitHub Pages
-- [x] Core data service by actor on background queue to store Shopping Cart
+- [x] Core Data service by actor on background queue to store Shopping Cart
 - [x] Web service on async/await
 - [x] Keychain service with iCloud sync by native API for sensitive data
 - [x] Deep link service to open product page in App by link